-Obliq ease gations
+ase Jations

-Balance, September 30, 2003 Amounts paid year-to-date during fiscal 2004
+Balance, September 30, 2003

-Balance, December 31, 2003 \$ 628
+Balance, March 31, 2004 \$ 586

 The liability for lease obligations relates to the abandonment or reduction of office facilities with lease terms ending on various dates through March 2005, net of expected third-party purchases or sub-leases, and an estimated lease termination loss for the corporate aircraft.
 The Company continues to seek subleases for certain of the properties as well as an exit to the corporate aircraft lease.
 The final settlement of these obligations may result in adjustments to these liabilities.